Radosław Sikorski: 2022 Russian invasion of Ukraine

-On 15 May Sikorski took part in a televised debate in Toronto with John Mearsheimer over the 2022 Russian invasion of Ukraine.
+On 15 May 2022, Sikorski took part in a televised debate in Toronto with John Mearsheimer over the Russian invasion of Ukraine.
 Sikorski identified Vladimir Putin as a culprit in conducting the invasion of Ukraine while Mearsheimer argued the position that Putin is pursuing a realist geopolitical plan to secure Russian national interests in the presence of perceived threats from an expanding NATO.

-On 13 June Sikorski claimed that Russia appears to be in violation of the 1994 Budapest Memorandum, in which Ukraine gave up its nuclear weapons which it inherited from the Soviet Union and joined the Treaty on the Nonproliferation of Nuclear Weapons.
+On 13 June, Sikorski stated that Russia appears to be in violation of the 1994 Budapest Memorandum, in which Ukraine gave up its nuclear weapons which it inherited from the Soviet Union and joined the Treaty on the Nonproliferation of Nuclear Weapons.
 In a televised interview, Sikorski argued that Russia broke the terms of the deal by invading Ukraine.
 This prompted the Chairman of the State Duma Vyacheslav Volodin to answer on his Telegram channel that "Sikorski is causing a nuclear conflict in the center of Europe.
 He does not think about the future of Ukraine or that of Poland.
 If his suggestions are fulfilled, these countries will cease to exist, as will Europe.
 Sikorski and the like are the reason why Ukraine must not only be liberated from Nazi ideology, but also demilitarized, ensuring the status of a country free of nuclear weapons."

 On 27 September 2022, hours after the 2022 Nord Stream pipeline sabotage, Sikorski posted on Twitter "Thank you, USA" over a picture of the gas leaks that followed the explosions of the gas pipelines Nord Stream 1 and 2.
-Four hours later, after numerous media outlets had speculated that Sikorski implied the U.S. blew up the pipelines, he made subsequent tweets, where he called the explosions a "special maintenance operation", alluding to the Russian government's euphemism for the war in Ukraine.
+Four hours later, after numerous media outlets had speculated that Sikorski implied the U.S. blew up the pipelines, he made subsequent tweets, where he called the explosions a "special maintenance operation", alluding to the Russian government's euphemism for the invasion of Ukraine.
 Two days later, on 29 September, he deleted his "Thank you, USA" tweet, keeping only his follow up tweets.
 By 30 September he had deleted his two subsequent tweets as well.

 In January 2023, Sikorski, speaking to Radio ZET, alleged that Morawiecki's Cabinet had considered partitioning Ukraine in early days following Russian invasion, when the risk of fall of Ukraine was high.
-Propagandist claims of similar extent have previously been made Kremlin representatives as well as Alexander Lukashenko.
+Propagandist claims of similar extent have previously been made by Kremlin representatives as well as Alexander Lukashenko.
 Said allegations were denied by the Government, pointing to high levels of military support provided to Ukraine.

+2023 Polish parliamentary election

+During the "June 4th March", which was part of the 2023 Polish protests, Sikorski was seen on the Balcony of a building that houses the Lawyer's office of Roman Giertych, watching the protestors from above.